Are you tired of hearing conflicting information about nutrition every time you open up Facebook or read a news article?

 27. If the food you are eating was made in a factory, it’s not good for you

 Many people struggle to understand what food is actually healthy for them.

 I’ve already talked about the eyeball test before and how you can use that to help you find healthy foods.

 Another good strategy is this: if the food was made in a factory, don’t eat it.

-Eat the food that God made, not the fake foods that man made.
+Eat the food that God made, not the fake foods that are man-made.

-28. Stop focusing on glycemic index and start paying attention to glycemic load
+28. Stop focusing on the glycemic index and start paying attention to glycemic load

-Focusing solely on glycemic index without taking into account can be very misleading.
+Focusing solely on the glycemic index without taking into account glycemic load can be very misleading.

 The glycemic index focuses on the impact that certain foods have on your blood sugar.